bipinkrish/Link-Bypasser-Bot/README.md

 ### Installation
 ---

-## Deploying on Replit
-1. Create a new Replit Project
-`
----

 ## Deploy on Heroku
 **BEFORE YOU DEPLOY ON HEROKU, YOU SHOULD FORK THE REPO AND CHANGE ITS NAME TO ANYTHING ELSE**<br>